Greenpon/ISISBot/README.md

 Python based Dicord bot for ISIS Service TU Berlin

+Changelog 01-07
+- doubled delete-after times for new_feed, remove_feed and set_interval_to warning messages
+  so the User has a little more time to read through the information being asked
+- corrected typo in data security

 Changelog 27-06 Lennart
 - redid the dates in all embed footers and the if condition in listen function
 - cleaned up some embed texts